 The University of Iowa

-Thomas Dean is Senior Presidential Writer/Editor at the UI with primary responsibilities in speechwriting, and he teaches interdisciplinary courses at the university as well.
+Thomas Dean is Senior Presidential Writer/Editor at the University of Iowa with primary responsibilities in speechwriting, and he teaches interdisciplinary courses at the university as well.
 He also teaches with the Iowa Summer Writing Festival and the UI First-Year Seminar Program, and he has taught community education courses through the Iowa City Senior Center and other programs.
-Dean received a BA in English, a BM in Music History and Literature, an MA in English from Northern Illinois University, and a PhD in English from the University of Iowa.
-He has taught writing, literature, and interdisciplinary subjects at Cardinal Stritch College (Milwaukee), Michigan State University, and Moorhead State University (Minnesota).
+Dean received a BA in English, a BM in Music History and Literature, an MA in English from Northern Illinois University and a PhD in English from the University of Iowa.
+He has taught writing, literature and interdisciplinary subjects at Cardinal Stritch College (Milwaukee), Michigan State University, and Moorhead State University (Minnesota).
 Dean has published essays in regional and national publications.
 Books include The Grace of Grass and Water: Writing in Honor of Paul Gruchow (edited collection, Ice Cube Press, 2007) and Under a Midland Sky (essays, Ice Cube Press, 2008).
-He has served on the Board of Trustees of the Iowa City Public Library and was a member of the Board of Directors of Humanities Iowa from 2008-2014.
+He has served on the Board of Trustees of the Iowa City Public Library and is currently a member of the Board of Directors of Humanities Iowa.

 Green Fire: Aldo Leopold and a Land Ethic for Our Time